Kristina01111000/notesforresume/README.md

 - buddy up with a professional
 - teach, learn while you teach

-portfolio:
+portfolio site needs:
 - image
 - bio
 - skills
 - projects
 - contact info
+- need new email address for this, or just a contact page app?

 list of good websites
-gofullpage.com -> make a screengrab of a whole site mockupphone.com -> show whole screengrab fiverr.com -> for photo editing, editing copy google fonts coolors.co -> color/styles
+- gofullpage.com -> make a screengrab of a whole site
+- mockupphone.com -> show whole screengrab
+- fiverr.com -> for photo editing, editing copy
+- google fonts
+- coolors.co -> color/styles
-flaticon.com -> icons
+- flaticon.com -> icons
-netlify.com -> deploy projects
+- netlify.com -> deploy projects

 - have to edit top menu in appearance -> editor -> header